Seirdy/seirdy.one/content/posts/website-best-practices.md

 Believe it or not, the entire world doesn't speak your website's languages.
 Browsers like Chromium, Microsoft Edge, and Safari have integrated machine translation to translate entire pages.
 Users can also leverage online website translators such as Google Translate or Bing.
 These "webpage translators" are far more complex than their plain-text predecessors.

 Almost every word on your site can be re-written.
 Prepare for headings to change length, paragraphs to grow and shrink, or hyphenation to disappear.
 Your site's layout should make sense even when the length of each textual element is changed.

+Machines can't reliably translate images of text, since OCR is error-prone.
+See the [image transcripts](#image-transcripts) section for remedies.

 Incorrect spelling and poor grammar in an original work can reduce the accuracy of a machine-translated derivative.
 Be sure to proofread.